 We’ve been enjoying the Curve laptop stand from Twelve South.
 We like how it’s lightweight, stylish and helps prop up the laptop from the desk.

 We use this at home.
 Lifting the laptop off the desk has been beneficial in helping to keep some papers, a notebook or something else in the space that the laptop would normally be.

 Feeling lazy?
 We won’t tell!
 For anyone who can’t crawl out of bed some mornings, here are some of our ideas for laptop stands that you can use in bed.

 Where can I buy laptop stands?

 You can easily buy laptop stands online at big box retailers like Amazon, Walmart and Target.
 There might be an overwhelming amount of laptop stands to choose from, so we’ve made it easy for you to start your search for a laptop stand that’ll work for your home office.

 In our experience of researching laptop stands, they do come in a variety of levels of quality.
-For example, the Nexstand is a bit flimsier than the Roost (which is why we recommend it without hesitation).

 To buy laptop stands, you can reference the first product recommendation (”Laptop Stands”) in our guide to setting up a home office in an apartment.

 What are the benefits of using a laptop stand?